yxqd/mantid/docs/source/algorithms/CreateMD-v1.rst

 Description
 -----------

 This workflow algorithm creates MDWorkspaces in the Q3D, HKL frame using :ref:`algm-ConvertToMD`.
+By default if input data sources are workspaces they will be altered by the algorithm.
+To avoid this, at the expense of higher memory use, use InPlace=False.

 Setting the UB matrix
 ######################################